Why McCarthy launched an impeachment inquiry without a vote — and why he can

 A reporter told McCarthy he was “confused” given the Speaker’s statement 11 days prior to Breitbart.
 McCarthy responded: “Sorry you’re confused.
 Were you confused when Nancy Pelosi did it?”

-White House spokesman for oversight and investigations Ian Sams accused McCarthy of flip-flipping on the matter.
+White House spokesperson for oversight and investigations Ian Sams accused McCarthy of flip-flipping on the matter.

-“House Republicans have been investigating the President for 9 months, and they’ve turned up no evidence of wrongdoing His own GOP members have said so He vowed to hold a vote to open impeachment, now he flip flopped because he doesn’t have support Extreme politics at its worst,” Sams wrote on X on Tuesday.
+“House Republicans have been investigating the President for 9 months, and they’ve turned up no evidence of wrongdoing His own GOP members have said so He vowed to hold a vote to open impeachment, now he flip flopped because he doesn’t have support Extreme politics at its worst,” Sams wrote on X, formerly known as Twitter, on Tuesday.

 McCarthy pushed back on queries about whether the move was designed to avoid losing a battle to ignite an impeachment on the House floor, saying he “pretty much” has the votes to pass an impeachment inquiry.

-A number of moderates, however, have expressed hesitation with launching an inquiry, and McCarthy could only afford to lose a handful of Republican votes in the slim House GOP majority.
+A number of moderates, however, have expressed hesitation about launching an inquiry, and McCarthy could only afford to lose a handful of Republican votes in the slim House GOP majority.

 Rep. Don Bacon (R-Neb.), who represents a district Biden won in 2020, said he recommended that the House does not launch an impeachment inquiry.